 Youth drug abuse is a serious problem nowadays in many cultures.
-Not only is illegal drug use on the rise, but children as young as 10 years old are experimenting with both alcohol and tobacco curiously.
-The reasons for this behaviour are unclear still now, but certain psychologist blame the examples set by their elders.
+Not only is illegal drug use on the rise, but children as young as 10 years old are experimenting with alcohol and tobacco.
+The reasons for this behaviour are unclear, but certain sociologists blame the examples set by their elders.

-Unrelentingly, parents who drink and smoke to excess are, in effect, telling their children that it is acceptable to abuse their bodies with drugs.
+Parents who drink and smoke to excess are, in effect, telling their children that it is acceptable to abuse their bodies with drugs.
 Consequently, children may have a similar view towards illegal drugs, even if their parents are against their use.
-In addition, drug use shown on television and in films can only confuse children who are also taught at school that drug abuse is wrong.
+In addition, drug use shown on television and in films can only confuse children who are also taught at school that drug abusethis behavior is wrong.